dajimenezja/Botshi/README.md

 DOMAIN= #string
 ```
 For twitch you must authenticate as the broadcaster in order to have access to broadcoaster only commands such as vip.
+## Run
+To run dev build:
+`tsx watch src/index.ts`

 ## OAuth
 Your server must be able to authenticate through oauth.
 Go to your server address `https://domain.com/auth` to initiate the oauth request.
 It will be given back to the bot on `https://domain.com/auth/callback`
 I use express on this app with an ngnix reverse proxy.

+If running locally you can use `localhost` instead.

 ## Warning
 You should probably not use this in production.
 Currently, everything is saved locally in json files instead of a proper DB.